justinschuldt/project-map-browser/README.md

 ## Royalty Payment Mechanism
 Our incentivization mechanism splits an initial contract pool into two new contracts, apportioning between a “bounty” and “royalty” payout.
 The contract owner can designate the percentage split – choosing to prefer the fixed one-time bounty approach or, conversely, they can apportion the majority to long-term taxation style economics whereby increased usage of a map edit tends to accrue value.

 Below is a data structure demonstrating the three primary components of a fund: The “Project” (red) represents the total funding – for example a Government might spend $100,000 to map the schools across a country.
 The “Bounty” (black) in this case will take 30% (or $30,000) of the total funding and will be administered over 61 days beginning with ~ $1,000 per day then ramping linearly downward until minimal near-zero payment on close.
+Royalty payments (green) comprise $70,000 of the total pool funds paying out with exponential decay over a six-month period.

 ![](https://github.com/justinschuldt/project-map-browser/blob/master/images/royalty_contract_model.PNG)

 *Table 1 - A proposed structure for the essential elemtents .*

-Royalty payments (green) comprise $70,000 of the total pool funds paying out with exponential decay over a six-month period.
-The salient features of this model are as follows:
+### The salient features of this model are as follows:
 - We can assign decay/escalation profiles by mathematical “y=f(x)” functions, statistical distributions, or even random lottery assignment.
 - Compute intensive math such as y=exp(x, power) could be coarsely modeled with lookup tables and augmented with linear interpolation.
 These approximations would consume less resources; a critical enhancement given computational cost on the EVM.
 - Lookup tables could be extended to a variety of meanings in that they could be pointed to other contracts, libraries, or even API endpoints.
 For instance, the instant-payout bounty could be linked for example to storm intensity models of an approaching hurricane.
 As landfall models mature, resources would be redirected to the appropriate area.
+(Figure 5 depicts a "data rich" lookup, common with naturally-occuring phenomena)

+Below are a series of charts depicting daily rate and cumulative reward balances for both linear and exponential decay.
+Of note is the tendency of different approaches to “front-weight” rewards favoring quicker completion vs those where the time value is less important than the overall utility as determined by popularity.

 ![](https://github.com/justinschuldt/project-map-browser/blob/master/images/charts/linear_daily.PNG)